Juvenile Found in Possession of Less Than an Ounce of Marijuana

 In addition, because a juvenile is under age 21, the juvenile’s driving privilege is suspended for a year under Vehicle Code § 13202.5.
 Section 13202.5 applies even if the offense was unrelated to driving.
 If the person convicted does not have a driver’s license yet, the court will order the DMV to delay the ability of the person to drive by a year once the person is eligible to drive.

-On a second conviction, the fine doubles to $500 and there is a maximum ten day commitment to a juvenile detention facility such as, in Los Angeles Count, Los Padrinos.
+On a second conviction, the fine doubles to $500 and there is a maximum ten day commitment to a juvenile detention facility such as, in Los Angeles County, Los Padrinos.
 The court will also again suspend or delay the person’s driving privileges as in a first-time possession offense.

 For more information about juvenile offenses and diversion, click on the following articles: